Free Consultation / 24 Hours a Day (614) 500-3836

 When Can I Visit an Inmate?

-Both FCCC I and FCCC II allow inmate visitation on specific days based on the first letter of the inmate’s last name:
+Both FCCC I and FCCC II schedule inmate visitation by the first letter of the inmate’s last name:

 What Are the Visiting Hours for Franklin County Jail?